 Now!
 We are actively seeking to start building our team of lead-volunteers.
 We need your help.
 Th CopperDog 150 is an amazingly unique and fun experience.
 Get involved today!

-CopperDog is seeking people in our local communities who are interested in hosting a musher and their team for one or two nights and connecting them with mushers who need a place to park their vehicles and a warm/dry place to rest.
+CopperDog is seeking people who are interested in hosting a musher and their team for one or two nights and connecting them with mushers who need a place to park their vehicles and a warm/dry place to rest.
 This is the second year for this exciting program.

 When are host families needed?